-The Dodd-Frank Wall Street Reform and Consumer Protection Act, enacted in July 2010, requires the Board to provide our shareholders with the opportunity to vote, on a non-binding, advisory basis, on the compensation of our Named Executive Officers as set forth in this Proxy Statement in accordance with the compensation disclosure rules of the SEC.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act requires the Board to provide our shareholders with the opportunity to vote, on a nonbinding, advisory basis, on the compensation of our NEOs as set forth in this Proxy Statement in accordance with the compensation disclosure rules of the SEC.
 This proposal is also referred to as the "Say on Pay" vote.

 As described in the "Compensation Discussion and Analysis" section of this Proxy Statement, the primary objectives of our executive compensation programs are to attract and retain key executives critical to us; to align the interests of our Management with those of our shareholders; to integrate compensation with our business plans; and to reward for both business and individual performance, whereby a substantial portion of each executive officer's total compensation potential is a function of performance incentives.
-In accordance with these compensation objectives, the compensation of Winnebago's executives during Fiscal 2011 was limited to their base salaries and a special grant of restricted stock.
-Following improvements in the performance of the Company in the first and second fiscal quarters, previous salary reductions were reinstated to levels reduced in March 2009.
-However, as a result of slower than expected wholesale and retail sales in our third and fourth fiscal quarters, none of the Named Executive Officers received any of the performance based incentives under the plans described in the "Compensation Discussion and Analysis".
-The Board believes the compensation of the Named Executive Officers outlined in the Proxy Statement is appropriate based upon the performance of the Company.
+The Board believes the compensation of the NEOs outlined in the Proxy Statement is appropriate based upon the performance of the Company.